fromsantanu/C-Language/pages/Chapter08-02.md

-# Chapter: Nested Structures in C
+# Nested Structures in C

 Nested structures in C allow one structure to contain another structure as a member.
 This enables the creation of hierarchical data representations, which are essential for modeling complex real-world entities.